yaya2devops/bachelor-guide/docs/overview.md

 # Motivation

-*Welcome* to the guide for computer engineering bachelor's students aspiring to build a successful career in the field of Information Technology.
+*Welcome* to the unconventional guide for this computer *systems* engineering bachelor's students aspiring to build a successful career in the field of Information Technology.

 ![THINKING ABOUT THE PERFECT DESIGN](images/welcome-modified.png)